craftcms/shopify/README.md

 > [!IMPORTANT]
 > See the Shopify documentation on the [product resource](https://shopify.dev/docs/api/admin-graphql/latest/objects/Product) for more information about what kinds of values to expect from these properties.

 A complete copy of the Shopify API data used to populate a product element is available under its `data` property.
+Wherever possible, we have used Shopify’s native property names—but by virtue of fetching products via GraphQL, there may be differences between the structure of this object and the API documentation, especially as it relates to nested objects.
+Use the following [methods](#methods) to access related or nested data!

 ### Methods